 Why hashtags matter

-Hashtags have been really important since 2017 when LinkedIn re-introduced them and they have taken a new life of their own.
-But they are more critical than ever to ensure distribution and visibility of content.
-We need all the support we can get right!
+Hashtags have been important since 2017 when LinkedIn re-introduced them and then mobilised to desktop as well as mobile mid 2018.
+They are more critical than ever now to ampilify distribution and visibility of content.

 General Hashtag Tips

 These tips are relevant for ALL your LinkedIn posts and articles.
 The principles do not change irrelevant of the topic.
 But as social media content and usage is increasing circa 50% with the COVID19 its really important to ensure you get seen.
 So here are my top tips.. for now and the future.

 - Do not hashtag stuff your content the maximum number for best results keep to is 3 (or 4 max) hashtags per post/article.
 This applies to all content on LinkedIn, irrelevant of COVID19 and related topics.